JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session8.0/notes.md

 ##Using Sass

  - In order to use sass we need to compile a sass file (.scss) into css.
-This may seem some what intimidating at first, but it's really not too bad.
+This may seem somewhat intimidating at first, but it's really not too bad

 ![assets/scout_app.png](assets/scout_app.png)